openvinotoolkit/openvino/tools/pot/README_dev.md

 3) Setup Model Optimizer.
     You can setup Model Optimizer that needs for POT purposed with the two ways:
     1. Install Model Optimizer with pip using "python setup.py install" at the mo folder (`<openvino_path>/tools/mo/setup.py`)
     2. Setup Model Optimizer for Python using PYTHONPATH environment variable.
-Add the the following `<openvino_path>/tools/mo` into PYTHONPATH.
+Add the following `<openvino_path>/tools/mo` into PYTHONPATH.
 4) Install requirements for accuracy checker:
     - From POT root: `cd ./thirdparty/open_model_zoo/tools/accuracy_checker`
     - Call setup script: `python3 setup.py install`